Empathy: In fiction

+Lynn Hunt argued in Inventing Human Rights: A History that the concept of human rights developed how it did and when it did in part as a result of the influence of mid-eighteenth-century European novelists, particularly those whose use of the epistolatory novel form gave readers a more vivid sense that they were gaining access to the candid details of a real life.
+"The epistolatory novel did not just reflect important cultural and social changes of the time.
+Novel reading actually helped create new kinds of feelings including a recognition of shared psychological experiences, and these feelings then translated into new cultural and social movements including human rights."

 The power of empathy has become a frequent ability in fiction, specifically in that of superhero media.
-Users, known as "empaths," have the ability to sense/feel the emotions and bodily sensations of others and, in some cases, influence or control them.

-Although sometimes a specific power held by users such as Marvel Comics character Empath, the power has also been frequently linked to that of telepathy such as in the case of Jean Grey.
+"Empaths" have the ability to sense/feel the emotions and bodily sensations of others and, in some cases, influence or control them.
+Although sometimes a specific power held by specific characters such as the Marvel Comics character Empath, the power has also been frequently linked to that of telepathy such as in the case of Jean Grey.

-The rebooted television series Charmed sees the character Maggie Vera as a witch with the power of empathy.
+The rebooted television series Charmed portrays the character Maggie Vera as a witch with the power of empathy.
 Her powers later expand to allow her to control the emotions of others as well as occasionally concentrate emotion into pure energy.
-In Season 4 she learns to replicate people's powers by empathically understanding them.
+In season four she learns to replicate people's powers by empathically understanding them.